douglas-gibbons/otto/src/assets/docs/quickstart.md

 ʘttʘ gets its configuration from two places:

-1. The [identity tab](/identity), where you configure a connection to the MQTT broker.
+1. The [configuration tab](/identity), where you configure a connection to the MQTT broker.
 These settings are stored in your browser.
 1. Retained messages from your MQTT broker.

-First, navigate to the [identity](identity) tab and enter details of your MQTT server.
+First, navigate to the [configuration](identity) tab and enter details of your MQTT server.

 Now you'll need to add retained messages to inform ʘttʘ about topics it can use to read and control devices.
 See the [discovery](/docs/discovery/) page.